The Cleveland Dam in Capilano River Regional Park is a great place in North Vancouver to take photos, have a picnic or begin a hike in nearby trails.

 The Cleveland Dam

-Arguably one of the most picturesque sites on the North Shore and all of Vancouver, the Cleveland Dam is also a popular spot for a quick visit on your way up to nearby Grouse Mountain or down to the Capilano Suspension Bridge just 5 minutes away.
+Arguably one of the most picturesque sites on the North Shore and all of Vancouver, the Cleveland Dam is also a popular spot for a quick visit on your way up to nearby Grouse Mountain.
+The Capilano Suspension Bridge is also just 5 minutes away.

-The dam itself is just a dam, and not a particularly large one.
+The dam itself is just a dam, and not a huge one.
 Its reason for being is the water reservoir right behind, which is where you’ll find the photogenic scenery with the Lions Mountain in the background.

 You can’t go inside the Cleveland Dam, but you can walk across and look down from the top.
 The reservoir, Capilano Lake, supplies about a third of Metro Vancouver’s fresh water.

-The lake water you see at the Cleveland Dam is pristine, which is why Vancouver has some of the purest drinking tap water in the world (even better than much of the bottled water you can buy) and why there is a fence around the lake preventing people from touching it.
+The lake water you see at the Cleveland Dam is pristine, which is why Vancouver has some of the purest drinking tap water in the world (even better than much of the bottled water you can buy).
+It’s also why there is a fence around the lake preventing people from touching it.

 The Cleveland Dam is an excellent starting point for some wonderful hikes down the canyon to the river and through the forested trails.
 For more information on the hiking trails, check out the Capilano River Regional Park.